Frank Lowy: Football in Australia

-A long time supporter of Association football in Australia, Lowy was Chairman of the Football Federation Australia (FFA) from 2003 to November 2015.
+Lowy was chairman of the Football Federation Australia (FFA) from 2003 to November 2015.
 Some observers credit him and John O'Neill, a former rugby union executive, with resurrecting soccer in Australia.
 A televised "A-League" is now in place, and the country has become a member of the Asian Football Confederation.

 In 2007 Lowy commenced a campaign to host the 2022 FIFA World Cup in Australia backed with A$43 million in support from the Australian Government.
-In 2010, amid allegations of bribery, politics, and back-scratching, FIFA awarded Qatar the rights to host the World Cup.
+In 2010, amid allegations of bribery, politics, and back-scratching, FIFA awarded Qatar the right to host the World Cup.

 In 2015, he fell off a stage as the A-League trophy was due to be presented.
 In May 2015 he underwent surgery to resolve a complication that had arisen from the fall.

-Lowy completed his term-limited period of leading the FFA, then handed over power to his son Steven.
-Steven remained in charge until significant changes in the structure of the FFA caused him to resign.
-Lowy also sold the last of his shares in Sydney FC at that time.
+Lowy completed his term-limited period in charge of the FFA, then handed over power to his son Steven Lowy unopposed.
+The move was controversial and viewed as nepotism and questions over Steven's lack of experience in football governance were partly responsible for a significant power struggle at the highest levels.
+Intervention by FIFA eventually resulted in a new governance model, the splitting away of the A-League competition from direct control of the FFA and large changes at the boardroom level.
+Steven resigned from the role and Lowy also sold the last of his shares in Sydney FC at this time.

 Philanthropy

-Lowy has a reputation for giving of his time and financial support to a broad range of causes.
+Lowy has a reputation for giving his time and financial support to a broad range of causes.
 He was awarded the title of Australia's leading philanthropist by peak body, Philanthropy Australia, with donations in 2002 of A$10 million.

 In April 2003 to mark the 50th anniversary of his arrival in Australia, Lowy established the Lowy Institute, an independent international policy think tank devoted to foreign affairs, and Australia's role in the world.
 It was reported that a gift of A$30 million was made to establish the Institute.
 Together with the Packer family, in 2008 Lowy donated an undisclosed amount towards the Victor Chang Cardiac Research Institute.
 In 2010, Lowy and his family donated A$10 million to facilitate the construction of the UNSW Lowy Cancer Research Centre, a collaborative centre of the Children's Cancer Institute Australia and the Faculty of Medicine at the University of New South Wales.

+In 2022, he donated $18 million to Tel Aviv University.